PCrnjak/PAROL6-Desktop-robot-arm/README.md

 <img src="Images/img3.png" alt="drawing" width="5000"/>

+**If you are interested in beta batch of PAROL6 PCB?
+Fill this form and get contacted when available: https://forms.gle/sZqHVLPoMJxuVAyJ9**

 **If you are interested in this robotic arm fill out this form: https://forms.gle/XkSvStwnQxw1f8xL8**

 Join [Discord](https://discord.com/invite/prjUvjmGpZ ) community!